wesleycamargo/azure-docs.pt-br/includes/notification-hubs-aspnet-backend-notifyusers.md

 	![][6]

-9. Em Notifications.cs, adicione a seguinte instrução `using` no topo do arquivo :
+9. Em Notifications.cs, adicione a seguinte instrução `using` no topo do arquivo:

         using Microsoft.ServiceBus.Notifications;